Rouen A Table 3 Walid Medja Rouen Tourism 108

 With a focus on music

-Rouen, the first French city to join the UNESCO Creative Cities Network in the field of gastronomy, will showcase its passion for culinary delights with the third edition of ‘Rouen à Table!’ which will combine gastronomy with music.
-With orchestration and a chef’s baton in hand, the chefs will take to their pianos and harmonise their dishes with the finest musical scores, selected and remixed for the occasion with a contemporary twist or drawn from the classical repertoire.
+Rouen, the first French city in the UNESCO Creative Cities Network for Gastronomy, will showcase its love of culinary delights with the third edition of ‘Rouen à Table!’ which will combine gastronomy with music.
+With orchestral flair and a chef’s precision, the chefs will take to their pianos and harmonise their dishes with the finest musical scores, selected and remixed especially for the occasion, drawing inspiration from contemporary music or the notes of the classical repertoire.

 Christophe Cressent